 And one of the most memorable scenes of any Fleming novel is the Bridge scene at Blades.
 The New York Time’s Anthony Boucher said:

 “I don’t know anyone who writes about gambling more vividly than Fleming”.

 Kingsley Amis in his Last Words on Ian Fleming article also praised it:

 “One cannot forget Moonraker (1955) for the vivid, rounded depiction of its villain, Hugo Drax, and what is probably the most gripping game of cards in the whole of literature.

-When the Roger Moore Moonraker film was released in 1979, it bore very little resemblance to the novel apart from the title and the use of Drax as the villain.
-In my view, it turned out to be a non-sensical send up of Bond.
-Elements of Moonraker were also used in the 2002 film Die Another Day – also rubbish – with Blades being the club in the film.
+When the Roger Moore Moonraker film version was released in 1979, it bore very little resemblance to the novel apart from the title and the use of Drax as the villain and turned out to be a non-sensical send-up of Bond.

 Could Fleming’s script have been the greatest Bond film ever made?
-Imagine the famous car chase – 007 in his souped-up Bentley pursuing Sir Hugo Drax in his 300 S Mercedes – is one of the most thrilling scenes Ian Fleming ever wrote.
-Bond first chases Drax down Ebury Street – where Fleming lived and (where Sir Hugo Drax would also live) all the way onto the A20 to Dover, on which he eventually loses his Bentley.
+Imagine the famous car chase – 007 in his souped-up Bentley pursuing Sir Hugo Drax in his 300 S Mercedes – in one of the most thrilling scenes Ian Fleming ever wrote.
+Or Bond chasing Drax down Ebury Street – where Fleming lived and (where Sir Hugo Drax would also live) all the way onto the A20 to Dover, on which he eventually loses his Bentley.

 Never say never.